carmaa/inception/README.md

 PCI-based DMA.
 The tool can attack over FireWire, Thunderbolt, ExpressCard, PC Card and any other PCI/PCIe HW interfaces.

-Inception aims to provide a *relatively* quick, stable and easy way of performing intrusive and non-intrusive memory hacks against live computers using DMA.
+Inception aims to provide a *relatively* quick, stable, easy and extendable way of performing intrusive and non-intrusive memory hacks against live computers using DMA.

 ### How it works